 Let me explain my uncharacteristic acquisition optimism.
 In my opinion, LinkedIn is quietly the best and most useful of social media sites from a business and professional perspective.
 For free, it allows anyone worldwide to create a living resume and build a personal network of colleagues throughout their entire career.

 A LinkedIn user (or now learner), by participating in groups and growing their network, can have unlimited access to relevant, current, thought-provoking content, in any medium, on any topic curated from the best minds in the world.
 Whether you’re searching for information, a new job, new customers, new employees or new business partners, LinkedIn is my favorite social media forum.
 It’s not just because LinkedIn’s user statistics are impressive, but because the platform doesn’t require users to endure countless political or religious rants or even cute kitten videos.

 Lynda.com is one of many eLearning content aggregation sites that exist in 2015.
 It is neither the biggest nor the best, but it is certainly worthy.
 Varied competitors in this broad content aggregation space include BizLibrary, OpenSesame, Udemy, Grovo, Skillsoft, 360Training and Coursera.
 I would not rule out LinkedIn purchasing many more content aggregator companies in the future because it is easy to handle more content but almost impossible to build your own 347 million user network.

 Lynda.com will come with 4 million active members, a catalog of 3445 software, technology, creative and business skills video courses taught by recognized industry experts.
 I believe the most exciting thing about Lynda.com is their business model.
 With a $25/month base subscription, members receive unlimited access to the entire library and can take as much content as they want.
 That’s a great deal for learners and LinkedIn.

-Here are my top 4 reasons why I like this acquisition and what seems to be a foxy-smart business strategy:
+Here’s why I like this acquisition and what seems to be a foxy-smart business strategy: